Purr-ide Post: Are Gay Cats a Thing?

 Rainbows everywhere.
 Photo by Kym Mackinnon

 Boy, have we ever!
-Cats big and little have been observed engaging in homosexual behaviors, although in some cases they may not be actual sexual behavior and instead are just affectionate behavior between friendly animals.
-Observations of homosexual behavior among house cats have even been documented in the scientific literature (Fox, 1965).
+Cats big and little have been observed engaging in homosexual behaviors, although in some cases it may not be actual sexual behavior and instead are just affectionate behavior between friendly animals.
+Observations of homosexual behavior among house cats have even been documented in the scientific literature as far back as the 1960s.
 While it is typically associated with unneutered male cats, it can be seen in neutered males as well.

 All this is a long winded way of saying females mounting other cats is quite unusual and a reversal of what we’d typically expect, but it has been observed.

-Speaking of mounting, according to numerous sources and studies of cat reproductive behavior, unneutered males will try to mount basically anything.
-This leads to one possible explanation of why cats may engage in homosexual behavior: sexual frustration.
-In an experiment by Hagamen and colleagues (1963), male cats who had not been neutered were observed after being separated from female cats in heat and placed in an area with… furniture and rabbits.
+Speaking of mounting, intact males will try to mount basically anything.
+This leads to one explanation of why cats engage in homosexual behavior: sexual frustration.
+In an experiment by Hagamen and colleagues, male cats who had not been neutered were observed after being separated from female cats in heat and placed in an area with… furniture and rabbits.
 The male cats tried to mate with both rabbits and inanimate objects.
 Interestingly, when male cats had more, as the authors put it, “experience” with female cats in heat prior to this experiment, they were less likely to try to seduce the rabbits and furniture.

 A fluffy white rabbit on a gray couch.